man-o-valor/discord-prediction/README.md

 # Train-Your-Own-Prediction-Model

-This is a program to train your own text prediction model on your discord messages.
+This is a Node.js implementation of a sliding window n-gram [Markov model](https://en.wikipedia.org/wiki/Markov_model).
+It's specifically built to parse the discord data package formatting, but could be swiftly adapted to other datasets.

 # Prerequisites